DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-7/midi-intro.md

 > Download the Sitala plugin (free): https://decomposer.de/sitala/#downloads

+### Learning Objectives

+- Configure MIDI input devices and use Reaper’s Virtual MIDI Keyboard.
+- Insert and route a virtual instrument (Sitala, ReaSynth) on a track.
+- Record MIDI in overdub mode while looping a selection.
+- Edit notes and velocities in the MIDI editor; use event filtering for precision.
+- Quantize note starts/ends with appropriate grid, strength, and swing.
+- Program a basic drum pattern with Sitala’s default kit, then augment it by adding external samples to unused pads.

 ## Setting Up MIDI

 1. **Create an instrument track**: Use `Track -> Insert virtual instrument on new track...` (recommended).
 This inserts a track, opens the FX browser, and sets the track to receive MIDI.
 Alternatively, create a track, set input to `MIDI > All MIDI inputs > All channels`, enable record monitoring (speaker icon), and arm the track.